aterui/public-proj_stream-diversity/README.md

 # File descriptions

-See below or `metadata.html` (to view `metadata.html`, clone the repository and open `metadata.html` from your local computer). **Note that original empirical data sets were not included in this repository because they were provided by third parties**.
+See below or `metadata.html` (to view `metadata.html`, clone the repository and open `metadata.html` from your local computer).

 ## Main directory